 I love to make pepper jelly and my friends and family love to eat pepper jelly – win-win.
-With Christmas right around the corner, what better homemade gift than red and green jars of pepper jelly?
+Around Christmas time, I love to gift small jars of red and green pepper jelly to friends and family.
+I was so excited to figure out that I could make a sweet red pepper jelly with no white sugar!

 This year I decided to make my green pepper jelly the usual way – with a little spicy kick and a lot of sugar but I decided to try something a little bit different with my red pepper jelly – I wanted it to be sweet and I didn’t want to use any white sugar.
 Generally, when you use the regular Certo pectin, you need a lot of sugar to make the “jelling” action turn your lovely pepper puree into actual pepper jelly.
 After a little searching, I came across Pomona’s Universal Pectin – a pectin that doesn’t require the use of any sugar.
 Bingo!